rugi252126/ROS_TicTacToe/README.md

 ## 2.2 Network Setup
-The network configuration has to be done if it is not yet done before or everytime the ip-address of the machine has changed.
+The network configuration has to be done if it is not yet done before or everytime the ip-address of the machine is changed.

 ### 2.2.1 ARM based development board or computer/laptop alone
 To configure your ROS network, do the following.